 - The protagonist of The Gargoyle enjoys the lack of attention his hideous burns receive during Halloween.
 Now, if only they didn't make his angel costume look so satanic...

 - In American Psycho, serial killer Patrick Bateman goes to a Halloween party dressed as a serial killer, complete with real human blood on his suit.
+He comes in second in the party's costume contest, which really upsets him.

 - In Tanya Huff's Blood Lines, vampire Henry Fitzroy goes to a Halloween party as Dracula.
 His partner is dubious, but Henry points out it's actually good camouflage—if he pretends to be a vampire on Halloween, obviously he isn't one the rest of the year.